Guide

 thread_id: .thread_id

-}]' > email_edges.json
+}]' > edges.json

 #!/usr/bin/env python3

-"""Import email into a NetworkX graph for analysis."""
+"""Import email into NetworkX for graph analysis."""

-import subprocess
+import json, subprocess

 import networkx as nx